-On May 1, 2023, Michael D. Farkas resigned from the position of Chief Executive Officer of our company.
-The resignation was treated by us as a termination for good reason under the terms of Mr. Farkas' employment agreement.
-Effective May 1, 2023, Brendan S. Jones was promoted to Chief Executive Officer of our company, to serve as President and Chief Executive Officer of the company.
-In connection with his promotion, Mr. Jones entered into a new employment agreement, details of which are described in the section titled "Employment and Management Contracts, Termination of Employment and Change-in-Control Agreements"
+On January 31, 2025, Brendan S. Jones stepped down from the positions of President and Chief Executive Officer of our company.
+Effective February 1, 2025, Michael C. Battaglia was promoted to President and Chief Executive Officer of our company.
+In connection with his promotion, Mr. Battaglia entered into a new employment agreement, details of which are described in the section titled "Employment and Management Contracts, Termination of Employment and Change-in-Control Agreements."